Robby9777/custom-csv-parser/README.md

 # Custom-csv-parser
-A simple CSV parser program written in C as a course assignment.
+A simple customized CSV parser program written in C and Python as a course assignment.